The Company (vocal group): History

 The CompanY is a Filipino vocal group originally formed by members of the 1981 and 1983 touring batches of the Ateneo College Glee Club (ACGC).
 The group was founded and directed by Moy Ortiz, who named it after Stephen Sondheim's musical Company.
 Unlike their choral background with the ACGC, The CompanY focused on contemporary jazz and a cappella music.

-The group gained their first commercial succes with the single "Everlasting Love", written by Ortiz, Luigi de Dios and Rina Caniza.
+The group gained their first commercial success with the single "Everlasting Love", written by Ortiz, Luigi de Dios and Rina Caniza.
 In 1990, the ensemble - composed of Moy Ortiz, Annie Quintos, Tom Calisterio, Meus Bartolome, Arsenio Cruz, Kathleen Ng, Andre Castillo and Mary Anne Morales - released their debut album The CompanY: Eight by 8 under Universal Records.

 In 1991, Reuben Laurente and Cecile Bautista joined the group, replacing Arsenio Cruz and Kathleen Ng.
 Their second album, "Yon Na" was released under Ivory Records.
 This period also marked the final performances of Tom Calisterio and Mary Anne Morales.

 In 1992, The CompanY released their third album, Six by 6, which produced two hit singles - "Muntik na Kitang Minahal" (I Almost Loved You) and "Now That I Have You".
 Following this, Meus Bartolome left the group and was replaced by Febe Magbanua in 1993.
 That same year, the group performed alongside The Manhattan Transfer in a major concert at the Araneta Coliseum.

 In 2001, Sweet Plantado joined The Company replacing Febe Magbanua and The CompanY released the album "Storybook" under Viva Records.
 In 2005, Reuben Laurente departed, and was succeeded by Jay Marquez, while Andre Castillo made his final appearance with the group in early 2006.

 In 2014, OJ Mariano became the newest member, replacing Jay Marquez.

 By 2019, Cecile Bautista made her final performance with the group, leaving The CompanY as a quartet consisting of OJ Mariano, Moy Ortiz, Sweet Plantado and Annie Quintos.